 Legacy operational structures present a significant barrier to integrating GenAl effectively.
-These structures often do not support AI's dynamic needs, hindering collaboration and innovation.
+These structures often do not support Al's dynamic needs, hindering collaboration and innovation.
 Fear of the unknown, reluctance to experiment with new technologies, and a tendency to maintain the status quo impede adoption.
 Ethical considerations and governance concerns also play a critical role.
 Clear guidelines and governance protocols are needed to ensure responsible use of GenAl.
 Leaders must address concerns, engage in open dialogues, and break down barriers of fear or misunderstanding to build trust and align the entire organization with the GenAl mission.60

 Trust is a significant barrier to large-scale GenAl adoption and deployment.
 Organizations need to build trust in the quality and reliability of GenAl's output, supported by improved transparency and explainability.
 Additionally, there is a need to build trust among workers that GenAl will make their jobs easier and not replace them.
 Many organizations measure worker trust and engagement as part of their talent strategies to address this matter.
-Greater exposure to GenAl tools can help people become more comfortable with the technology and understand how it can benefit their work.61
+Greater exposure to GenAl tools can help people become more comfortable with the technology and understand how it can benefit their work.
+61

 Workforce access to approved GenAl tools and applications remains low.
 Deloitte United States's Report on Al in the Enterprise found that nearly one in four surveyed organizations provided approved GenAl access to 20% or less of their workforce.
-Even among organizations with 'high' GenAl expertise, worker access to approved tools remains the exception rather than the rule.62 This low penetration rate is often due to concerns around risk management, data security, and the potential for GenAl outputs to be unpredictable and subject to inaccuracies, which can undermine trust.
+Even among organizations with 'high' GenAl expertise, worker access to approved tools remains the exception rather than the rule.
+Description is the potential for GenAl outputs to be unpredictable and subject to inaccuracies, which can undermine trust.